ergodefi/blog-repo/content/posts/2-bitcoin-pt2-p2pkh-tx.md

 )
 ```

 Now let's construct the transaction input.
-There is just 1 input, which is the funds we received from the Testnet Faucet transaction from [Part 1](https://ergodefi.github.io/posts/1-bitcoin-pt1/#getting-some-bitcoins).
+There is just 1 input, which is the funds we received from the Testnet Faucet transaction from [Part 1]({{< ref "1-bitcoin-pt1-keys-and-addresses.md" >}}).

 That was a transaction with its own inputs and outputs, and one of its outputs was 0.0001 BTC sent to our public hey kash address.
-That was an example of an UXTO, and we are now going to spent it in the transaction we are creating.
+That was an example of an UTXO, and we are now going to spent it in the transaction we are creating.

 To identify this input, we reference the previous transaction's address (in the form of the public key hash) and the the index of that output (1 is he index as it indicates it was the second output).
 You don't have to specify the actual value of the input, as Bitcoin can simply look up that previous transaction for the output's value.